 Who says politicians don't have a sense of humor?

-Chicago Mayor Rahm Emanuel issued a classic comeback in response to "The Daily Show" funnyman Jon Stewart's rant against his home city-- which included several critical remarks about deep-dish pizza -- by sending the talk show host a couple of said pizzas loaded with anchovies.
+Mayor Rahm Emanuel issued a classic comeback in response to Jon Stewart's rant against Chicago -- which included several critical remarks about deep-dish pizza -- by sending the talk show host a couple of said pizzas loaded with anchovies.

 The pizzas included a note which read "Jon, Deep Dish With Dead Fish, Love, Rahm," and a tweet saying "No hard feelings?"